 In an offline application, it is important to communicate at all times to the user the state of network in the application as this could disrupt their work.
 There a few ways this can be done through the application.

 The status bar should change color in offline mode.
 It helps the user to recognize that the app is in offline mode on any screen in the app.

 Display a spinning sync icon next to the Sync Button to communicate to the user that the app is syncing.

-Each time when the app finishes syncing process, the timestamp under the sync button will be refreshed to reflect the latest updated time.
+When the app finishes syncing, the timestamp under the sync button should refresh to reflect the last sync time.

 When the user goes back to other app screens during the syncing process, a syncing indicator will appear under the header to show the progress.